-After obsessively researching him, I'm putting Winter in my "People I Wish I Had Known" file, based on the following:
+After obsessively researching him, I’m putting Winter in my “People I Wish I Had Met” file, based on the following:

-Above: Winter's steel-framed building clad with Corten steel, the first domestic use of the material in the UK.
+Above: Winter’s Corten-steel-framed building, the first domestic use of the material in the UK.

 Above: To take advantage of the misty views over London, Winter located the living room on the top floor of the three-story house.